-With summer behind us, it’s hard not to get excited about the onset of autumn – of crisp golden days, quiet beaches and the smell of woodsmoke wafting from your favourite pub at the end of the long walk.
+With summer behind us, it’s hard not to get excited about the onset of autumn – of crisp, golden days, quiet beaches and the smell of woodsmoke wafting from your favourite pub at the end of the long walk.
 What better way to celebrate the arrival of the new season than wrapping up and heading out for a good stomp.
 Here’s a round-up of walks where you can catch Cornwall’s landscapes in all their autumn glory.

-Best for…little legs — Woodland Walks at Trelissick Garden
+Best for…little legs — Woodland walks at Trelissick Garden

-This gentle 3-mile circular is a good option for little leaf kickers thanks to its well-marked, level paths.
+This gentle 3-mile circular walk at Trelissick is a good option for little leaf kickers thanks to its well-marked, level paths.
 From the car park at Trelissick (£4 for non-members), follow the signs for ‘Woodland Walks’.
 The family-friendly trail winds through oak woodland, hugging the upper reaches of the River Fal and giving glimpses of the river as you go, and on to the King Harry Ferry.
 From here you can hop across to the Roseland Peninsula, St Mawes, or Falmouth.
-Alternatively, extend the walk and make a detour into the National Trust gardens (admissions charges apply).
+Alternatively, extend the walk and make a detour into the dog-friendly National Trust gardens (admissions charges apply).

 Best for…stormy seas, smugglers’ coves and shipwrecks — Seven Bays